 If your child is an auditory learner (learns best by what they hear):

 Favor schedules that are represented by audio or video recordings

 - Use audiobooks, voice recorders, or songs and rhymes

 - Favor explaining an activity to the child before asking them to try

-- Consider auditory stimulation techniques with programs such as SOUNDSORY music and movement program.
-Read in detail how Soundsory can help individuals on the spectrum.
+- Consider auditory stimulation techniques with a tool like Forbrain.
+Read in detail how Forbrain can help individuals on the spectrum.

 If your child is a tactile learner (learns best by what they can touch):